alemart/speedy-vision/README.md

 * `quality: number`.
 A value between `0` and `1` representing the minimum "quality" of the returned keypoints.
 Speedy will discard any keypoint whose score is lower than the specified fraction of the maximum keypoint score.
 A typical value for `quality` is `0.10` (10%).
   * Note: `quality` is an alternative to `sensitivity`.

+When using the `MultiscaleHarris` detector, the following additional properties are available:

+* `depth: number`.
+An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
+Defaults to `3`.

 #### ORB features

 `Speedy.FeatureDetector.ORB(): SpeedyFeatureDetector`